Pablo de Olavide University

 Pablo de Olavide University (Universidad Pablo de Olavide (UPO) in Spanish) is a public university in Seville, Spain.
 UPO offers both undergraduate and graduate programs in the traditional majors, as well as in biotechnology, environmental sciences, humanities, labor relations, second language acquisition, social work, sports sciences, and translation.

 Pablo de Olavide University (UPO) was founded in 1997, making it one of the newest public universities in Spain.
-UPO has over 10,000 students and is growing constantly since its inception.
+UPO has over 10,000 students and has been growing constantly since its inception.

 The university is named after the Spanish-Peruvian politician Pablo de Olavide (1725–1803), who contributed notably to planning the city of Seville.

 Being a relatively young university, UPO was planned as a North American-style campus with dedicated academic and residential space.

-Its 345-acres spread out southeast of Seville over the municipalities of Dos Hermanas, Alcalá de Guadaíra and Seville.
-Its facilities are modern, including campus-wide Wi-Fi and Internet access, computer, television, video and audio centers, an open access library, sports facilities, and science laboratories.
+Its 345 acres spread out southeast of Seville over the municipalities of Dos Hermanas, Alcalá de Guadaíra and Seville.
+Its facilities are modern, including campus-wide Wi-Fi and internet access, computer, television, video and audio centers, an open access library, sports facilities, and science laboratories.

-It has numerous sports facilities, lawns, gym and a huge library where you can find books from every subject.

-This University also boasts a student union building and offers transportation to the city center by bus or metro.
+It has numerous sports facilities, lawns, a gym and a large library where there are books on every subject.
+The university also boasts a student union building and offers transportation to the city center by bus or metro.